 What happens to damaged, unfit polymer banknotes?

-What are polymer banknotes made from?
+What are polymer banknotes made of?

-How are polymer banknotes made?
+How are polymer banknotes produced?

-The process starts with polymer pallets.
+The process starts with polymer pellets.
 These are heated and blown into a big bubble of liquid polymer.
 By putting pressure on the bubble and cooling it down, a unique laminated polymer film is formed used exclusively for banknotes.
 The film is then rolled up into large wheels.
 The next step is treating the film with special inks to make it opaque, except for the areas where the clear windows will appear.

 The film is now cut into sheets and ready to be printed.
 First, the background is printed onto both sides of the sheets.
 Then the security features are added followed by the portraits, narrative elements and serial numbers.
 Finally, the banknotes are covered by a protective overcoating ink and cut into the size of banknotes we know.